busgurlu/cakephp-recaptcha/readme.md

-# Users Plugin for CakePHP #
+# Recaptcha plugin for CakePHP #

-Version 1.1
+Version 1.0

 The users plugin is for allowing users to register and login manage their profile.
 It also allows admins to manage the users.